A broken key stuck in a lock may seem like an emergency, and your first thought should be to

-Don’t worry, our technicians will show several techniques used to remove a broken key from a lock.
+Don’t worry; our technicians will show several techniques to remove a broken key from a lock.

-If you prefer not to use some hack DIY method for removing a stuck key, use what the experts use.
+If you prefer not to use hack DIY to remove a stuck key, use what the experts use.
 There is no better

 method to remove a broken key in the lock than the key extractor.

 Spiral key extractors have thin strips of metal that have grooves in them.
 The grooves grip the broken key so you can remove the key.
-Insert the key extractor along the edge of the cut side of the key to using.
-Remember, not to push the key further into the lock.
-You will attempt to push the extractor along the top edge to drive the pins up and off the way so the extractor slides in.
+Insert the key extractor along the edge of the cut side of the key to use.
+Remember not to push the key further into the lock.
+Try to push the extractor along the top edge to drive the pins up and off the way, so the extractor slides in.
 Then, twist the extractor and carefully pull out the passkey.
 It may take a few attempts as you are trying to make enough friction to pull the key out.

 Another type of device is the hook extractor.
-When using the hook extractor, you are attempting to hook and pull the cut off the broken key out.
+When using the hook extractor, you attempt to hook and pull the cut of the broken key out.
 Insert the hook extractor along the cut side of the key and push back until past the first cut.
-Afterward, just pull.
+Afterward, pull.

-Sometimes the key may not be pushed all the way into the lock and you might grab it with a pair of needle-nose pliers.
+Sometimes, the key may not be pushed into the lock, and you might grab it with a pair of needle-nose pliers.
 Tweezers can likewise work and possibly better since they are much smaller.
 Use whatever you have available.

-This technique to remove a stuck key is much the same as the key extraction tool above.
-However, imagine a scenario in which you don’t have or find a key extraction tool.
+This technique to remove a stuck key is similar to the key extraction tool above.
+However, imagine a scenario where you don’t have or find a key extraction tool.
 Try to use a similar object or tool also works.